top of page

 You can use fluorescent bulbs to grow indoors.
 A full spectrum fluorescent is best.

-Water: Indoors if you can give your plants a little rain from time to time they will
+Indoor tricks: your plants a little rain from time to time they will

 love you for it.
 Our trick is to use clean water.
 Tap can be very hard and most